Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 The Ongoing Practice

-• Monthly: Review and update one section
+• Monthly: review and update one section

-• Annually: Comprehensive review and update
+• Annually: do a full review

 The Partnership Approach